Do Spatial Descriptors Improve Multi-DoF Finger Movement Decoding from HD sEMG?: Materials and Methods

 Participants followed instructions to replicate dynamic, sinusoidal finger movements displayed by a virtual hand model on a custom interface, which was displayed on a monitor placed in front of the participant while they were seated comfortably with their elbow resting on a height-adjustable table (Fig.~\ref{fig:exp_prot}A).
+The forearm was held in a neutral rotation position and the elbow flexed at approximately $90\,^o$.
 Tasks began with the fingers fully extended, followed by eight movement patterns: flexion/extension (F/E) of the index finger; F/E of the middle finger; F/E of ring and little fingers simultaneously; thumb opposition and retraction; pinch grasp and release with the index finger and thumb; pinch with the middle finger and thumb; tripod pinch with the index, middle, and thumb; and 5-finger grasping.
 Sinusoidal movements were displayed at 0.50 Hz and 0.75 Hz, yielding 16 trials per set.
 Each participant completed three sets of trials, totaling 48 tasks.
 The order of the tasks within each set was randomized to minimize sequence effects.
 In the present study, only the 0.50 Hz tasks from the first set were used, as they provided sufficient data for evaluating continuous and proportional decoding while reducing potential confounding effects related to fatigue, movement speed, and potential motor learning processes.
 Each task lasted 45 seconds, with at least 30 seconds of rest between tasks.